skypjack/entt/docs/md/entity.md

 So far, this choice has proven to be a good one and I really hope it can be for many others besides me.

+## All or nothing

+`EnTT` is such that a `T**` pointer (or whatever a custom pool returns) is always available to directly access all the instances of a given component type `T`.<br/>
+I cannot say whether it will be useful or not to the reader, but it's worth to mention it since it's one of the corner stones of this library.

+Many of the tools described below give the possibility to get this information and have been designed around this need.<br/>
+The rest is experimentation and the desire to invent something new, hoping to have succeeded.

 # Vademecum